andres-lowrie/lang/docs/content/docs/control-flow/_index.md

 ```

 The thing to note in this function is the `b` parameter which is a structure
-where each key is a ("predicate function", and an expression).
+where each key is a "predicate function", and the each value an expression.

 The functions are actually partially applied functions such that, `match` will
 pass `a` to them, if they evaluate to `true`, then the expression for the